 First, keep in mind your puppy wasn’t born knowing the rules of your home.
 They don’t understand this “potty outside thing” is something you want.
 They feel the urge so they go and sometimes it happens on your kitchen floor or on the living room rug.

-Lets quickly teach your puppy to potty outside!
+Lets quickly train your puppy to potty outside!

-Here are 3 tips to help the potty training process go a lot faster and teach your puppy the right place to do their business.
+Here are 4 tips to help potty train your puppy a lot faster and teach your puppy the right place to do their business.

 #1 Keep your puppy on a tight schedule